weirong57/CEN5035-2025SP---Gator-Shelfguide/README.md

    (`npm run build`).
   3. Start the backend server from the library-backend directory (`go run main.go`).

-  4. Open your web browser and navigate to the URL provided (e.g., `http://localhost:3000`).
+  4. Open your web browser(Microsoft Edge is recommended) and navigate to the URL provided (e.g., `http://localhost:3000`).

 ---